sijang/sijang.github.io/_pages/quotes.md

 ## AGI
   > Everything is constructive.

-  > Addressing symbol is the only way to reach there.
+  > Symbol is the key to reach there.

+  > Reprogrammable is necesary.